-5.1 Site location context
+Site location context

-The site is situated on the southerly edge of Liverpool City Centre in the Baltic Triangle.
+The site is situated on the south east edge of Liverpool City Centre.

-Situated approximately 1000m from Liverpool Central Station and lying within 2.3 km of the Edge Lane M62 corridor, the site is highly accessible by a variety of modes and is also within a short walking distance of a wide variety of the river font retail and city centre facilities and attractions.
+Situated approximately 350m from Liverpool Central Station and lying within 2 km of the Edge Lane M62 corridor, the site is highly accessible by a variety of modes and is also within a short walking distance of a wide variety of the river font retail and city centre facilities and attractions.